izumrudik/compile/README.md

 1. new lines
 1. template strings (head,middle,tail,no_middle) (like `` `Hello, {someone}!` ``)

-any character (not in string) immediately after `\\` will be ignored.

-comments can be made by putting `#`, anything after it till the end of the line will be ignored.
+single line comments can be made by putting `#`, anything after it till the end of the line will be ignored. block comments can be made by surrounding comment's body with `/*` and `*/`

 strings can be made either with ", or '. in strings, with `\\` character you can make special characters (like \\n, \\\\, \\" ).